kyh/portfolio/_portfolio/TEDxToronto.md

 <blockquote>
     Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.
 </blockquote>

-# Where is it?

-Checkout the [Github repository](https://github.com/johnotander/pixyll) to download it, request a feature, or report a bug.

-It's free, and open source ([MIT](http://opensource.org/licenses/MIT)).